 If you receive rental income for the use of a dwelling unit, such as a house or an apartment, you may deduct certain expenses.
-These expenses, which may include mortgage interest, real estate taxes, casualty losses, maintenance, utilities, insurance, and depreciation, will reduce the amount of rental income that is subject to tax.
-You will generally report such income and expenses on Form 1040 (PDF), U.S. Individual Income Tax Return and on Form 1040, Schedule E (PDF), Supplemental Income and Loss.
-If you are renting to make a profit and do not use the dwelling unit as a personal residence, then your deductible rental expenses may be more than your gross rental income.
+These expenses, which may include mortgage interest, real estate taxes, casualty losses, maintenance, utilities, insurance, and depreciation, will reduce the amount of rental income that's subject to tax.
+You'll generally report such income and expenses on Form 1040 (PDF), U.S. Individual Income Tax Return, and on Form 1040, Schedule E (PDF), Supplemental Income and Loss.
+If you're renting to make a profit and don't use the dwelling unit as a residence, then your deductible rental expenses may be more than your gross rental income.
 Your rental losses, however, generally will be limited by the "at-risk" rules and/or the passive activity loss rules.
 For information on these limits, refer to Publication 925, Passive Activities and At-Risk Rules.

-If you rent a dwelling unit to others that you also use as a personal residence, limitations may apply to the rental expenses you can deduct.
-You are considered to use a dwelling unit as a personal residence if you use it for personal purposes during the tax year for more than the greater of:
+If you rent a dwelling unit to others that you also use as a residence, limitations may apply to the rental expenses you can deduct.
+You're considered to use a dwelling unit as a residence if you use it for personal purposes during the tax year for more than the greater of:

 - 14 days, or

 - 10% of the total days you rent it to others at a fair rental price.

-It is possible that you will use more than one dwelling unit as a personal residence during the year.
-For example, if you live in your main home for 11 months, your home is a dwelling unit used as a personal residence.
-If you live in your vacation home for the other 30 days of the year, your vacation home is also a dwelling unit used as a personal residence unless you rent your vacation home to others at a fair rental value for 300 or more days during the year.
+It's possible that you'll use more than one dwelling unit as a residence during the year.
+For example, if you live in your main home for 11 months, your home is a dwelling unit used as a residence.
+If you live in your vacation home for the other 30 days of the year, your vacation home is also a dwelling unit used as a residence unless you rent your vacation home to others at a fair rental value for 300 or more days during the year.

-A day of personal use of a dwelling unit is any day that it is used by:
+A day of personal use of a dwelling unit is any day that it's used by: